Tronji

-Tronji is an animated children's television series and a multiplayer online game, produced in the United Kingdom and aimed at children aged six to eight years.
+Tronji was an animated children's television series and a multiplayer online game, produced in the United Kingdom and aimed at children aged six to eight years.
 It was commissioned by CBBC, and produced by the joint venture Ragdoll Worldwide.
 Andrew Davenport devised the television format for Tronji, created the key characters and is the series producer.
 Anne Wood had the original concept for Tronji and was the initial producer.

 The TV series launched on CBBC on 11 May 2009, together with an online game.
 A total of 30 episodes were broadcast.

 Plot

-Tronji takes place in the animated universe of Tronjiworld, where creatures known as Tronjis live happily.
+Tronji took place in the animated universe of Tronjiworld, where creatures known as Tronjis lived happily.
 However, all of that changed when Tronjiworld was struck by a natural disaster, known simply as "Wobble", which caused immense destruction to Tronjiworld by draining away its colour and happiness.

-Each episode follows the Great Eek summoning three children from Peopleworld (the Tronji name for Earth) and enlisting their help in reaching the saddest part of the broken pieces of Tronji and repairing the damage done using their special skills, whilst the Great Eek and Tronji-O locate Tronji-I in Peopleworld, who usually materializes within an unhappy situation, in which the Great Eek and Tronji-O use gem power from the children to fix the situation and therefore use Double Happiness to return the broken pieces back together.
-In the middle of the episode, when the first helping child's gem colour is released, Tronji-O and The Great Eek use that gem power to initiate a swap, which solves the problem in Peopleworld but creates another problem in Tronjiworld.
-Before the children enter tronjiworld, they draw themselves as tronjis based on their skills which they can become with their gem power.
+Each episode followed the Great Eek summoning three children from Peopleworld (the Tronji name for Earth) and enlisting their help in reaching the saddest part of the broken pieces of Tronji and repairing the damage done using their special skills, whilst the Great Eek and Tronji-O located Tronji-I in Peopleworld, who usually materialized within an unhappy situation, in which the Great Eek and Tronji-O use gem power from the children to fix the situation and therefore used Double Happiness to return the broken pieces back together.
+In the middle of the episode, when the first helping child's gem colour was released, Tronji-O and The Great Eek used that gem power to initiate a swap, which solved the problem in Peopleworld but created another problem in Tronjiworld.
+Before the children entered tronjiworld, they would draw themselves as tronjis based on their skills which they coul become with their gem power.